dmblack/nftables_firewall.js/README.md

  filters)

 # Customisation
+Configuration files may be found in src/config.
 * interfaces.json - specify your trusted, and untrusted, interfaces.
 * rules.json - Specify what ports, in which 'trust' zones you want to allow
+* * Note: Changes to this file are 'hot loaded'.
+Care should be taken.
 * base.rules - Is the 'initial' template of rules deployed.
 (Creates the appropriate table, chains)
 * locked.rules - Is basically what the script 'should' fall back to if there